phil-opp/blog_os/blog/content/second-edition/posts/11-heap-allocation/index.md

 [_garbage collection_]: https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)

 Rust takes a different approach to the problem: It uses a concept called [_ownership_] that is able to check the correctness of dynamic memory operations at compile time.
-Thus no garbage collection is needed and the programmer has fine-grained control over the use of dynamic memory just like in C or C++, but the compiler guarantees that no of the vulnerabilites mentioned above can occur.
+Thus no garbage collection is needed and the programmer has fine-grained control over the use of dynamic memory just like in C or C++, but the compiler guarantees that none of the mentioned vulnerabilites can occur.

 [_ownership_]: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html